 - retirement planning strategies

-To arrange an appointment with a Client Service Manager near you, contact us on 1800 060 312 between 8.00am and 8.00pm Monday to Friday AEST.
+Click here to arrange an appointment with a Client Service Manager near you, or contact us on 1800 060 312 between 8am and 8pm Monday to Friday (AEST/AEDT).

 Why is the super gap so much bigger than the wage gap?

 Compound interest makes super a powerful tool when saving for retirement as interest is paid on both the principal and interest from past years: a bit like the snowball effect – over time you see exponential growth.

 Using MoneySmart’s compound interest calculator as an example:

 - If you were to deposit $20,000 back in 1985 (when super became available under Government awards) with compounding interest, this deposit would be worth $133,191 today.

 - If you were to deposit $20,000 in 1992 (when super became compulsory for all), your $20,000 would be worth $93,926.

 Together with the favorable tax treatment afforded to super, compounding interest is one of the main reasons investing through your super for retirement is so powerful and one of the many reasons why the super gap is so much bigger than the wage gap.